AI & Automation

 Real estate lead nurturing automation isn't broken because the tools are bad.
 It's broken because most investors automate the wrong thing.
 They automate patience when they should automate urgency.

-Here's where the confusion starts.
+Because motivated sellers have high urgency that doesn't match a slow drip approach.
 Nurturing works in industries where buyers browse.
 A SaaS company selling project management software?
 Their buyer is comparing five tools over three weeks.
 Drip emails that educate and differentiate make sense.
 The timeline is long.
 The urgency is low.
 The decision is analytical.

 A motivated seller filling out a "sell my house fast" form is not browsing.
 They're stressed.
 They're dealing with a foreclosure, a divorce, an inherited property, a vacancy that's bleeding money.
 They filled out the form because they want help now.
 Not in 45 days.
 Not after they've read your seven-email education series.